-We often get questions from our clients about the best resume format to use and wanted to share our insights on the topic.
+Given that we often get questions from our clients about the best resume format to use, we wanted to share our insights on the topic.

 Based on the (predominantly negative) reactions that we’ve seen from recruiters with regard to graphic resumes, we strongly recommend playing it safe.